jenkins-x/jx-docs/content/contribute/builder-images.md

 ## Inform the update bot

 The `update-bot.sh` script is used to create a PR that includes all the updated builder images.
-Edit the file (it's in the root of the `jenkins-x-builders` repo) and add appropriate command to this section:
+Edit the file (it's in the root of the `jenkins-x-builders` repo) and add the appropriate argument to this existing command
+:

 ```
 jx step create pr chart --name gcr.io/jenkinsxio/builder-ruby --name gcr.io/jenkinsxio/builder-swift \